Meaning of Life Tour

-The Meaning of Life Tour was the eighth headlining concert tour from American singer Kelly Clarkson.
+The Meaning of Life Tour was the eighth headlining concert tour from American pop singer Kelly Clarkson.
 Her first tour in three and a half years, it supported her eighth studio album Meaning of Life (2017).
 The tour began in Oakland, California on January 24, 2019, and concluded on March 30, 2019, in Greenville, South Carolina, visiting arenas in various cities across the United States.
 This was Clarkson's highest grossing tour to date.

 Background

 Clarkson had previously declared her intention for a concert tour to support her eighth studio album Meaning of Life, which was her first album release with Atlantic Records.
 Before the conclusion of the fourteenth season of The Voice and hosting the 2018 Billboard Music Awards, Clarkson revealed the tour was being "routed".
 On September 14, 2018, she announced tour dates with her supporting acts Kelsea Ballerini and Brynn Cartelli (winner of The Voice's fourteen season from Clarkson's team), who joined her in a rendition of the album's titular track.
 Clarkson remarked in a statement, "Even while recording it, I couldn't wait for people to experience the music live, to not only hear it, but feel it.
 It has taken almost a year of planning, and I can't wait to see y'all on the road!".

 Clarkson had four to five wardrobe changes, two of them being major, and each night a portion of each show was live streamed.
 As well as bringing Byrnn Cartelli on tour, Clarkson also brought one of her other The Voice season fourteen contestants, D.R.
 King.
 He was singing background vocals for her.